colinhb/sparkcharts.js/README.md

 ## History

 This library was developed to support easy "distribution reporting" of public opinion data online.
 For example, see [this release](https://blog.athenainsights.org/nyc-mayoral-toplines-2025/).

+## Copyright and Licensing

+See the `COPYRIGHT` and `LICENSE` files, which cover the contents of this repository unless otherwise noted below.

+- The stylesheet `normalize.css`, used for the examples webpage, is from [csstools/normalize.css](https://github.com/csstools/normalize.css), and has been committed to the public domain (CC0-1.0 license).